 Difficulty getting turned on can be caused by a variety of factors, including physical factors such as hormonal imbalances and medications, psychological factors such as stress and anxiety, and relationship issues.
 Lack of sexual arousal may also be related to low Libido or other medical conditions.
 Addressing the underlying causes is important in developing an effective treatment plan to address difficulty getting turned on.

 How can I fullfill my sex drive?

 Fulfilling one’s sex drive involves finding ways to satisfy one’s sexual desires in a safe, healthy, and consensual manner.
 This may include exploring different sexual activities with a partner, engaging in solo sexual practices, or seeking out sex-positive communities and resources.
-Communication with one’s partner is also important in fulfilling one’s sex drive and developing a mutually satisfying sexual relationship.
+Communication with one’s partner is also important in fulfilling one’s sexual desire and developing a mutually satisfying sexual relationship.

 How often do couples have sex?